alejoe91/multimodalfitting/README.md

 This module contains scripts to clean up experimentally-obtained cell reconstructions.

+## Scripts

+The `scripts` folder contain the executable files to run the optimization jobs.

 ## Notebooks

 The `notebooks` folder contains all analysis notebooks to reproduce the manuscript figure.
+They should be run in order, based on the number of the file name.
+Check out the `notebooks/README.md` for more details.

 ## Requirements